zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/secure/composition-analysis/_index.md

 #### Security Policy

 We prioritize findings by their CVSS severities and [SLAs](/handbook/security/product-security/vulnerability-management/sla/).
+Start with `Critical` and `High` but also look for issues that are connected to vulnerabilities and have an `SLA::Near Breach` label.
+These vulnerabilities might have a lower CVSS score leading though to a high severity issue.

 Please utilize all the time you have set aside.
 If you complete all the ones at Critical and High, please continue to triage - we want to address all findings but we are working in a risk based order.